zs-barnes/RL-Sepsis-Prediction/README.md

 # RL-Sepsis-Prediction
 Using public data from https://physionet.org/content/challenge-2019/1.0.0/

-we're creating RL model to classify patients with sepsis at each hour.
+We're designing a reinforcement learning envioronment and model to classify patients with sepsis at each hour.

 The RL environment is using open ai's gym : https://github.com/openai/gym